itsahoe/Bookmarklet-Cheats/README.md

 # Intructions

-For Bookmarklet/Mobile, copy javascript of folder named bookmarklet. next, paste javascript into favorites bookmarks.
+For Bookmarklet/Mobile, copy javascript of folder named bookmarklet. next, copy and paste javascript into bookmarks < Favorites (same was as going into your history)

 desktop: There are 3 good methods to using these scripts: